Kentucky's Lead in Drinking Water Reduction Program

 Lead is a toxic metal that, even at low exposure levels, could lead to potential adverse health effects.
 While lead typically isn't found in sources of drinking water, it can enter drinking water from plumbing materials such as lead pipes in distribution systems, fixtures and faucets.

-Revisions to the Safe Drinking Water Act will mandate that public water systems sample for lead in drinking water at schools and childcare facilities.
-The earliest required sampling will likely be in October 2024.
+Under the Safe Drinking Water Act, there is no current requirement for schools and childcare facilities to be tested.
+Revisions to the Safe Drinking Water Act will mandate that public water systems offer to sample for lead in drinking water at schools and childcare facilities starting in 2028.

 Children of a young age are most vulnerable to the risks posed by lead toxicity.
 Therefore, EPA has developed guidance criteria for lead sampling in schools and childcare facilities known as the 3Ts for Reducing Lead in Drinking Water in Schools and Child Care Facilities.